MSc International Relations and Diplomacy students.

 A critical understanding of key theoretical concepts and debates.

 Improved writing skills aimed at a wider readership and including writing concisely.

 Learned how to deal with short-notice assignments.

 On the right-hand side of the programme front page of the E-Prospectus you will find a link to the online timetables.

 The course will be seminar-based and you will be coached individually by the lecturer.
 During class discussions you are prepared to make a contribution and prepare class presentations and do field work in small groups.
 The aim of this course is to give students a better understanding of the fundamental ways in which change in government-society relations is impacting on diplomacy.
 You will find out as much through reading and discussion as by means of engagement with practitioners as guest speakers and interlocutors in your field work.

+The course will make use of Brightspace and an interactive classroom tool.
 By the start of the course students are expected to have opened a Twitter account so as to facilitate classroom debate on cutting-edge topics and emerging political issues.

 Study load: 140 hours